Can You Work with a 100% VA Disability Rating?

 If you decide to return to work while receiving TDIU, it’s crucial to understand the potential outcomes:

-• Monitoring of Earnings: The VA reviews your income via Social Security records.
+• Monitoring of Earnings: The VA reviews your income via Social Security wage records.

 It’s also worth noting that the VA generally gives veterans the benefit of the doubt during transitional periods.
 For example, if you try to return to work but can’t sustain it due to your disabilities, that attempt alone won’t necessarily jeopardize your TDIU.